 Add a datacenter to a cluster using a designated datacenter as a data source

-Complete the following steps to add a datacenter to an existing cluster using a designated datacenter as a data source.
-In this procedure, a new datacenter, DC4 is added to an existing cluster with existing datacenters DC1, DC2, and DC3.
+This procedure shows you how to add a new datacenter to an existing cluster using a designated datacenter as a data source.
+In this example, you add datacenter DC4 to a cluster with existing datacenters DC1, DC2, and DC3.

 Prerequisites